Setting Learner Goals and Objectives

 Objectives — the specific statements that describe the changes expected to achieve a goal.
 Objectives are usually written as subsets to goals.
 So, two or more objectives may be associated with a single goal.

-For instance, in your accessibility training, a goal would reflect what you want your students to do or understand when they complete your training.
+In your accessibility training, a goal would reflect what you want the participants to do or understand when they complete your training.
 An example is, "Training participants will implement accessibility policies in their organization."
 An objective is a measurable statement that describes one of the changes that is necessary to achieve a goal.
-An example of such an objective would be, "Training participants will demonstrate knowledge of the first step of developing an accessibility policy."
+An example of such an objective would be, "Training participants will demonstrate knowledge of the technical standard the organization will use in their accessibility policy."

 Objectives should be specific, measurable, and achievable.
 They should be linked to one concept or principle.
-Both trainers and students must be able to determine if the objective has been achieved.
+Both trainers and participants must be able to determine if the objective has been achieved.
 Because of the training, learners have the knowledge and skill necessary to achieve the objective.
-Objectives work as stepping stones toward achieving the overall course goal(s).
+Objectives work as steppingstones toward achieving the overall goal(s) of the training.

 Setting Learner Goals and Objectives